Calaveras County Jail

 Visitation Information

-Visiting Regulations - All visitors must check-in at the front lobby counter.
+Visitation Regulations - All visitors must check in at the front lobby counter.
 All visitors 16 years and older must present a valid government-issued photo ID with a current address.
-There are no age restrictions but visitors who are 17 years or younger must be accompanied by a parent or guardian or with the permission of the Jail Commander or his designee.
+There are no age restrictions but visitors who are 17 years or younger must be accompanied by a parent or guardian or with the permission of the Jail Commander or designee.
+No minor children shall be left unattended in the lobby or visiting areas of this facility.

-• During the visit, inmates/visitors shall not be allowed to write notes or use sign language in order to communicate.
-(Unless inmate or visitor is hearing impaired) Any violation of this rule shall result in the visit ending.
+• During the visit, inmates or visitors are not allowed to write notes or use sign language to communicate.
+(Unless the inmate or visitor is hearing impaired) Any violation of this rule shall result in the visit ending.

 The following persons will not be allowed to visit prisoners in the jail:

-• An inmate released from the Calaveras County Jail on bond or by any other means, whose case has not been adjudicated.
+• A person who has been released from the Calaveras County Jail on bond or by any other means, whose case has not been adjudicated.

-• Any prisoner who has been in the Calaveras County Jail within the last 90 days.
+• Any person who has been in the Calaveras County Jail within the last 90 days.

 Ask The Inmate